Children’s Health Insurance Resources

 CHIP and Medicaid are Essential Partners for Cross Agency Collaboration to Better Serve Children

 This blog looks at how Massachusetts and D.C. are using their CHIP and Medicaid programs to create improved coordination across multiple state agencies and programs serving youth.

 These fact sheets provide key, up-to-date information about the Children’s Health Insurance Program (CHIP) for each state, including data on enrollment, participation rates, eligibility levels, benefits, cost sharing requirements, and other key program characteristics.

 The Children’s Health Insurance Program (CHIP) was enacted in 1997 under Title XXI of the Social Security Act and has since provided critical health coverage to children in families with low to moderate income.
 In FY2016 more than 8.9 million children were enrolled in CHIP.
 This factsheet is intended to provide an overview of CHIP

 The Clock is Ticking as We Enter a Critical Time for the Future of CHIP

-This new blog highlights for federal and state policymakers and other stakeholders the main policy and programmatic issues and critical decision points that states would confront if federal CHIP funding remains uncertain in the coming months, and provides links to other resources on the topic.
+This blog highlights for federal and state policymakers and other stakeholders the main policy and programmatic issues and critical decision points that states would confront if federal CHIP funding remains uncertain in the coming months, and provides links to other resources on the topic.

 - State Perspectives on Children’s Coverage in the Changing Health Policy Landscape